-Argentinean guitarist Pablo Márquez is considered today as one of the most accomplished and versatile virtuosi of his instrument.
-An outstanding interpreter of contemporary music, who collaborates regularly with groups such as the Ensemble Intercontemporain, he is equally at home in the Argentine traditional music, as well as with the classical repertoire from the Renaissance to the present days.
+The Argentinian guitarist Pablo Márquez is considered today as one of the most accomplished and versatile virtuosi of his instrument.
+Outstanding interpreter of contemporary music, who collaborates regularly with groups such as the Ensemble Intercontemporain, he is equally acclaimed for his passionated and equilibrated versions of the historical masterpieces as well as the Argentine traditional music.